ndiego/block-visibility/readme.txt

 * Updated control set UI when multiple controls are enabled to emphasize that all control conditions need to be satisfied for the block to be visible.
 * The "Restricted User Roles" setting now uses `react-select` for a cleaner user interface.
+* Updated contextual indicator icons.
+A generic indicator is now displayed when more than 2 controls are enabled.

 **Fixed**